How to Support a Loved One in an Abusive Relationship

 There are many reasons why your friend or relative might decide to stay with an abusive partner.
 Your role is to be a good relative by supporting them in making their own decisions and acknowledging that leaving is not an easy decision to make.

-If you’re concerned a loved one might be in an abusive relationship, call the StrongHearts Native Helpline at 1-844-7NATIVE (1-844-762-8483) Monday – Friday from 9 a.m. to 5:30 p.m.
-Central time to get help.
-Callers after hours will have the option to connect with the National Domestic Violence Hotline or to call back on the next business day.
+If you’re concerned a loved one might be in an abusive relationship, call the StrongHearts Native Helpline at 1-844-7NATIVE (1-844-762-8483), available from 7 a.m. to 10 p.m.
+CST, seven days a week, to get help.
+Callers reaching out after hours may connect with the National Domestic Violence Hotline by selecting option 1.
 Domestic violence affects us all.

 For more reasons why people stay in abusive relationships, read the National Domestic Violence Hotline’s 50 Obstacles to Leaving series (1-10, 11-20, 21-30, 31-40, 41-50), based on Sarah M. Buel’s “50 Obstacles to Leaving, a.k.a.
 Why Abuse Victims Stay.”